WHY DO WE EXIST?

 We are a non-profit organization that mobilizes people to intervene through our multiple ministries.

 By ensuring every decision we make keeps our pace, benefits our people, and helps track towards our strategic plan.

 Ministers focus on ministry.
 Administers focus on administration.
 Managers care for staff.
 Mobilizers include volunteers.

 One early morning in 1984 after getting off the graveyard shift, Roger Huang was waiting for a tow truck in the Tenderloin.
 He noticed a young boy being picked on by a group of bullies.
 Torn between intervening to help the boy and not wanting to get involved, he drove away with a heavy heart.
 On the way home God laid the burden on his heart, “What if that was your son being picked on?”
+Roger said, "I would have intervened."
+God replied, "They're all the same to me."
 The next morning Roger and Maite made 50 sandwiches, and Roger went back to the Tenderloin to give them away to the homeless that same day.
 The following week he brought his wife Maite to the Tenderloin to help with the ministry, and San Francisco City Impact was born.